Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 \chapter{Rate of mixing for the geodesic flow}

-Let $X,x_0,\Ga,\wt F,(\mu^\pm_x)_{x\in X}$ be as in the beginning of Chapter \ref{sect:skinning}.
+Let $X$, $x_0$, $\Ga$, $\wt F$, $(\mu^\pm_x)_{x\in X}$ be as in the beginning of Chapter \ref{sect:skinning}, and $\wt F^\pm$, $F^\pm$, $\delta= \delta_{\Ga,\,F^\pm}<\infty$, $\wt m_F$, $m_F$ the associated notation.
 In this Chapter, we start by collecting in Section \ref{subsec:mixingratemanifolds} known results on the rate of mixing of the geodesic flow for manifolds.
 The main part of the Chapter then consists in proving analogous bounds for the discrete time and continuous time geodesic flow for quotient spaces of simplicial and metric trees respectively.

 We define $\gls{gibbsmeasuredownrenorm}= \frac{m_F}{\|m_F\|}$ when the Gibbs measure is finite.
 Recall that this measure is nonzero since $\Ga$ is nonelementary.

 Let $\alpha\in\;]0,1]$.\footnote{We refer to Section \ref{subsec:holdercont} for the definition of the Banach space $\C_{\rm b}^\alpha (Z)$ of bounded $\alpha$-H\"older-continuous functions on a metric space $Z$.} We will say that the (continuous time) geodesic flow on $\Ga\backslash \G X$ is {\em exponentially mixing for the $\alpha$-H\"older regularity} or that it has {\em exponential decay of $\alpha$-H\"older correlations} for the potential $F$ if there exist $C,\kappa >0$ such that for all $\phi,\psi\in \C_{\rm b}^\alpha (\Ga\backslash \G X)$ and $t\in\RR$, we have